Drennan98/Hangman/README.md

 - I want to make a Hangman Python program which also incorporates object-oriented programming (OOP) concepts.

 - I want the program to be user friendly and easy to understand.

+- I want the program to have color coded feedback messages for easier readability.

 # Validations